Nervous Libyans ready for first taste of democracy

 Oil production has recovered and is now close to pre-war output levels of 1.6 million barrels per day.
 The country has also avoided the sectarian violence which sees dozens of Iraqis killed each week almost a decade after the U.S.-led campaign to oust Saddam Hussein got under way.

 "The basic elements of life are continuing in Libya," U.N. envoy Ian Martin told Reuters in June.
 "When you put it in the context of Libya and in the context of other post-conflict countries, the glass is half full rather than half empty."

 However, many Libyans remain baffled by the mechanics of Libya's first national multi-party poll since a 1952 vote held under King Idris, the post-independence monarch deposed by Gaddafi and a group of young army officers 17 years later.

 The 200 seats in the new General National Congress will be allotted according to a mixed system, with candidates on party lists elected by proportional representation and independent candidates chosen by a simple majority.

 Parity rules for the new assembly mean there are many female candidates.
-Yet many of their campaign posters in Tripoli have been defaced, underlining the ambivalence felt by some in Libyan society about a greater female role in politics.
+Yet many of their posters were defaced before the end of campaigning on Thursday, underlining the ambivalence of some in Libyan society about a greater female role in politics.

 The Justice and Construction offshoot of Libya's Muslim Brotherhood is tipped to do well, as is al-Watan, the party of former CIA detainee and Islamist insurgent Abdel Hakim Belhadj.